 FSB volunteered our time and talents to give the Army National Guard its own “prairie chapel.”

 Many things can be described as a labor of love, but this is particularly appropriate when speaking of the Thunderbird Chapel at Oklahoma’s Camp Gruber.
-Funded through donations and built with volunteer labor, it fills a significant gap for the campground, which has not had a new chapel since 1977.
+Funded through donations and built with volunteer labor, it filled a significant gap for the campground which had not had a new chapel since 1977.

 The interfaith Thunderbird Chapel has seating for 200 and is designed for worship services, weddings, family reunions and community activities.
-Clergy and counseling offices are also included.
+Clergy and counseling offices were also included.